octobercms/docs/3.x/extend/cms-components.md

 }
 ```

 Dynamic dropdown and set lists can depend on other properties.
 For example, the state list could depend on the selected country.
 The dependencies are declared with the `depends` parameter in the property definition.
-The next example defines two dynamic dropdown properties and the state list depends on the country:
+The next example defines two dynamic dropdown properties and the state list depends on the country.

 ```php
 public function defineProperties()